Home » Current

 Aarushi Bhatnagar, BA (Clinical Research Coordinator)

-Aarushi is currently a clinical research coordinator at the Natarajan lab.
+Aarushi is currently a clinical research coordinator at the Natarajan Lab.
 She is working on the management of various patient-facing studies involving cardiovascular disease in South Asians and clinical drug trials.
 She received her Bachelor of Arts degree in Biology and Psychology from Rutgers University in May of 2023.

-Romit Bhattacharya, MD (MGH Cardiology Fellow)
+Romit Bhattacharya, MD (Instructor)

 Dr. Bhattacharya is a general and preventive cardiologist at MGH, co-leading the MGH Cardiac Lifestyle Program.
 He is working on the combined effect of genetic and lifestyle factors that lead to the development of cardiovascular disease – with a special focus on clonal hematopoiesis of indeterminate potential (CHIP).
 He aims to use digital health tools and large databases to better characterize lifestyle and behavioral risk factors for the development of CHIP and cardiovascular disease broadly.
 He is supported by the John S. LaDue Memorial Fellowship in Cardiovascular Medicine, and the Novel Screening Technologies grant from the MGH Primary Care Innovation Fund (PCIF).
 Key research contributions include discovery of the association between unhealthy diet and CHIP, as well as characterization of the effect of CHIP on increasing risk of incident stroke.
 Dr. Bhattacharya completed his BA degree at the University of Pennsylvania, MD degree at the Icahn School of Medicine at Mount Sinai, residency in Internal Medicine at the Massachusetts General hospital, fellowship in Healthcare Delivery Innovation at the Brigham and Women’s Hospital and fellowship in Cardiology at the Massachusetts General Hospital.